-Net income (loss) attributable to Genesis Energy, L.P. is reduced by Class A Convertible Preferred Unit distributions that accumulated during the period.
-Net income (loss) attributable to Genesis Energy, L.P. was reduced by \$80.1 million, \$74.7 million, and \$74.7 million for the years ended December 31, 2022, 2021 and 2020, respectively, as a result of distributions that accumulated during each period.
+Net Income Attributable to Genesis Energy, L.P. is adjusted for distributions and returns attributable to the Class A Convertible Preferred Units that accumulate in the period.
+Net income attributable to Genesis Energy, L.P. for the year ended 2023 was reduced by \$90.7 million due to Class A Convertible Preferred Unit distributions of \$93.9 million that accumulated during the period, offset partially by returns of \$3.2 million discussed above.
+Net income (loss) attributable to Genesis Energy, L.P. was reduced by \$80.1 million, and \$74.7 million for the years ended 2022 and 2021, respectively, due to Class A Convertible Preferred Unit distributions that accumulated during each period.